vikas0633/python/README.md

 spr.py open file and calculate spearman co-efficient between all columns <br />

 ### Counting Corrected Reads
-correct_read.py - count reads that has been corrected by ECHO - /Users/vikas0633/Desktop/plant/2012_week7/package_0.2 <br />
+correct_read.py - count reads that has been corrected by ECHO <br />

 ### Making Patterns '\/_' For Regulations
 make_patterns.py - making patterns '\/_' for regulations <br />

 ### Using R From Python
-18_plot_sv.py - for plotting results obtinaed from the breakdancer-/u/vgupta/2011_genome_structure/2012_week7/20120215 <br />
+18_plot_sv.py - for plotting results obtinaed from the breakdancer <br />

 ### Yasu's Data
-19_filter_markers.py - ~/Desktop/yasu/ - for filtering positions with the markers and storing these <br />
+19_filter_markers.py - for filtering positions with the markers and storing these <br />
-19_merge_marker.py - ~/Desktop/yasu/ - script for merging different files based on some columns <br />
+19_merge_marker.py - script for merging different files based on some columns <br />
-19_remove_marker_positions.py - ~/Desktop/yasu/ - script for removing the existing markers and keeping only new SNPs <br />
+19_remove_marker_positions.py - script for removing the existing markers and keeping only new SNPs <br />

 ### 28 Accession Data
 20_compare_fq_mapping.py - script for comparing read-1 and read-2 mapped files to same reference <br />